How to Lovingly Intervene on the Woman (Mom, Sister, Wife, Daughter) in Your Life

 Tough love interventions are mostly for parents who are trying to get through to their addicted children.
 This approach first appeared in the 1980s.
-The gist of this tactic is to stand firm on having your daughters or sons enrol in a treatment program.
+The gist of this tactic is to stand firm on having your daughters or sons enroll in a treatment program.
 If the children refused to comply, they would face harsh consequences, which is where the “tough love” comes from.

-This type of intervention establishes who is control of the household.
+This type of intervention establishes who is in control of the household.
 The intervention specialist will first meet with parents and siblings to determine:

 - How the addict’s behavior has affected the family, as well as themselves